What’s a urogynecologist?

 You’ll appreciate our sensitive, individualized approach to care.
-Count on your ProHealth urogynecologist to help you understand your condition and explain your treatment options.
+Count on your ProHealth urogynecology specialist to help you understand your condition and explain your treatment options.
 Then, we'll work together to create a care plan that fits your needs.

 Depending on your condition and preferences, your care plan may include:

-- Pelvic floor reconstruction surgery – Repairs damaged muscles or tissues.
+Pelvic floor reconstruction surgery – Repairs damaged muscles or tissues.
+Minimally invasive surgery

 If surgery is the best treatment for you, count on your urogynecologist to use minimally invasive techniques whenever possible.
 That means you may have less pain, a lower risk of infection, smaller scars and a faster recovery.

 Robotic-assisted urogynecologic surgery

 Trust doctors with extensive training and experience in

 Robotic-assisted hysterectomy – Removes all or part of the uterus and cervix.